 - GZDoom - Identical to the above except for added OpenGL implementation.
 The latest builds include support for metadata loop tags for seamless playback.

 - Chocolate Doom - Authentic port of Doom without any bells or whistles.
-Perfect choice for these packs for the original 90s experience!
-Make sure to get the latest build from the development section for metadata loop tag support!
+Make sure to get the latest build from the development section for the latest features!

 - Doomsday Engine - Another highly popular source port with music pack support.

 - EZDoom - Another port based on GZDoom with a simpler and easier interface.
 Just boot it up and go!
 Comes with shareware versions of Doom, Heretic, Hexen, and Strife as well as the full version of FreeDoom.

 Rise of the Triad

 - WinROTT & GLRott - Two source ports for Rise of the Triad